wp-plugins/php-code-for-posts/readme.txt

 = 1.1.3 =
 * Fix for the table not being created in a multi-site installation (thanks to dondela and mediagent)
-* Fix for the parameter variables not splitting correctly because of html entity encoding (thanks to eoh1)
+* Fix for the parameter variables not splitting correctly because of html entity encoding (thanks to eoh1) = 1.2.0 =
+* Ajax saving for updating code snippets (ajax save for initial add still to be implemented) (request by eneasgesing)
+* Richer snippet editor using Codemirror (request by eneasgesing)

 == Upgrade Notice ==